Gabriella439/slides/lambdaconf/data.md

 $ wget http://r-bio.github.io/data/holothuriidae-nomina-valid.csv
 ```

-If you ever want to download files in Haskell, you can use:
+If you want to download the files in Haskell, you can use:

 * `http-client`/`http-client-tls` - Low level libraries for HTTP/HTTPS requests
 * `wreq` - High level library for HTTP/HTTPS reqeusts